Helen Andelin: Fascinating Womanhood

-Eventually reissued in several editions, Fascinating Womanhood (also known as "The Book the Feminists Love to Hate") has sold over five million copies worldwide, and has been translated into Spanish, French, Japanese, Korean, Portuguese, Czech, Polish and Russian.
+Eventually reissued in several editions, Fascinating Womanhood has sold over five million copies worldwide, and has been translated into Spanish, French, Japanese, Korean, Portuguese, Czech, Polish and Russian.
 Random House issued the latest edition of the book in February 2007.

 Andelin hosted a website on which she gave advice on marriage and motherhood.

 Other books by Andelin include The Fascinating Girl, a book addressed to single women, which was originally published in 1969 and remained in print as of 2007; and All About Raising Children, published in 1980.
-Andelin also designed The Domestic Goddess Planning Notebook to help women keep their busy lives organized.
-She also wrote and produced student workbooks for both Fascinating Womanhood and The Fascinating Girl.
+Andelin also designed The Domestic Goddess Planning Notebook.

 Andelin made many media appearances over the years.
 She was interviewed by Michael Douglas, Larry King, Phil Donahue, Hugh Downs, and Barbara Walters.
 She appeared in the March 10, 1975 issue of Time magazine, in an article called "Total Fascination".

 Later life

 In 2006, the Helen B. Andelin Papers were donated to the University of Utah, where they remain housed in the Marriott Library Special Collections.

-Andelin died at her daughter Virginia Leavitt's home on June 7, 2009, in Pierce City, Missouri.
+Andelin died on June 7, 2009, in Pierce City, Missouri.
 She was survived by eight children.

-Fascinating Womanhood is now led by Helen Andelin's daughter, Dixie Andelin Forsyth.
-Dixie has written a sequel to her mother's book Fascinating Womanhood for the Timeless Woman, released in 2018.
-In addition, she has updated her mother's original books, as per her request before her death, with Vintage editions of each.
+Fascinating Womanhood is now led by Andelin's daughter, Dixie Andelin Forsyth, who wrote a sequel, Fascinating Womanhood for the Timeless Woman, released in 2018.
+In addition, she has updated her mother's original book, with Vintage editions of each.